janpfeifer/gonb/README.md

   * Installation.
   * Named-pipe implementation in `kernel/pipeexec.go`.
 * Controllable (per package or file) logging in GoNB code.
-* Run `goimports` before calling `gopls` to inspect a variable, or auto-complete.
-This would be handy, but complicates tracking the position of the cursor on the changed file.
 * Create a JupyterLab extension to allows the Go code to create and interact with widgets.
 Or alternatively open a WebSocket from the widget to the kernel.
 Some links:
   * https://github.com/jupyterlab/extension-examples